MariaDB4j/MariaDB4j/README.md

 Anything else?
 --------------

-Security nota bene: Per default, the MariaDB4j install() creates a new DB with a 'root' user without a password.
+Security nota bene: Per default, the MariaDB4j `install()` creates a new DB with a 'root' user without a password.
+It also creates a database called "test".

 More generally, note that if you are using the provided mariadb database artifacts, then you are pulling platform specific native binaries which will be executed on your system from a remote repository, not just regular Java JARs with classes running in the JVM, through this project.
 If you are completely security paranoid, this may worry you (or someone else in your organization).
 If that is the case, note that you could still use only the mariadb4j-core artifact from this project, but use a JAR file containing the binaries which you have created and deployed to your organization's Maven repository yourself.